abitravers1989/CV/README.md

 ## Abi Travers

-Only 7% of the population are [ENFP’s](https://www.16personalities.com/enfp-personality).
-Of those 7% only 0.5% chose to be software engineers.
-I am one of those.
 If you want an energetic, enthusiastic and open-minded junior software developer, who is passionate about learning new skills and developing others then you have come to the right CV.
+I am an intrinsically motivated and curiously observant[ENFP’s](https://www.16personalities.com/enfp-personality).
+This means I see things a bit differently to many other software developers.

+I have repeatedly demonstrated my ability to teach myself new skills and then excell in adapting these to any situation.

 I have experience working in an Agile tech team and implementing XP values into that team.